German University of Technology in Oman: Organizational structure

 GUtech is owned by private Omani shareholders (OES), who are represented by the Board of Directors (BoD).
 The managing board of GUtech is the Board of Governors (BoG).
 Members of the Board of Governors are representatives of the shareholders, of RWTH Aachen University as well as of the governmental sector of both Oman and Germany.

-The rectorate, which is chaired by Rector Michael Modigell, manages the university.
-Armin Eberlein is Deputy-Rector for Academic Affairs, and Dr.Hussain Al Salmi is Deputy-Rector for Administration and Finances.
+The rectorate, which is chaired by Rector Michael Braun, manages the university.
+Wilfried Bauer is Deputy-Rector for Academic Affairs, and Hussain Al Salmi is Deputy-Rector for Administration and Finances.

 In 2018, a total of 180 academic and administrative employees were employed at GUtech.
 The majority of the academic staff – around 70% – comes from Europe.

 In May 2017, GUtech comprised four faculties: